Continuous integration in Azure DevOps Services using Azure Resource Group deployment projects

 Choose the Deploy task category, select the Azure File Copy task, and then choose its Add button.

 Choose the Azure Resource Group Deployment task, then choose its Add button and then Close the Task Catalog.

 Choose the Azure File Copy task and fill in its values.

 If you already have an Azure service endpoint added to Azure DevOps Services, choose the subscription in the Azure Subscription drop-down list box.
 If you do not have a subscription, see Option 1 for instructions on setting one up in Azure DevOps Services.

 - Azure Connection Type - select Azure Resource Manager

 - Azure RM Subscription - select the subscription for the storage account you want to use in the Azure Subscription drop-down list box.
 If the subscription doesn't appear, choose the Refresh button next the Manage link.

 - Destination Type - select Azure Blob

 - RM Storage Account - select the storage account you would like to use for staging artifacts

-- Container Name - enter the name of the container you would like to use for staging, it can be any valid container name but use one dedicated to this build definition
+- Container Name - enter the name of the container you would like to use for staging; it can be any valid container name, but use one dedicated to this build pipeline

 For the output values: